NemanjaTomic57/hashicorp/vagrant/kafka-lab/README.md

 - Use Kafka Connect to sink the data to S3
 - Create a dashboard in Grafana to display metrics

 We plan to create a development environment using Docker Compose.
-Later, we'll set up a production environment on Hetzner Cloud.
+Later, we'll set up a production environment on Hetzner Cloud with Docker for the runtime environment.

 Provisioning will take place with Terraform and Ansible.